Skip to main content

 My fundraiser is online, for example an email writing campaign.
 How do I register that?

-An online fundraiser needs to be registered through the SLU Groups system.
+An online fundraiser must be registered through the SLU Groups system.
 There is an option for a completely online fundraiser.

 I'm raising money as part of a team for Relay for Life (or Dance Marathon).
 Does this policy affect me?

-No and Yes.
+No and yes.
 Teams that are registered as part of a larger student organization fundraiser (i.e. Dance Marathon, Relay for Life) are exempt from this policy.
-However, if your team plans to do any of the following items listed below, then yes, it would need to be registered:
+However, if your team plans to do any of the following items listed below, then yes, it must be registered:

 • Selling something that has the SLU logo on it